Bus driver injured in blast outside Washington state schools

-The device was contained in a two-liter soda bottle left in the parking lot, the spokeswoman said, but she gave no other details about the nature of the device or how it was detonated.
+The device was contained in a two-liter plastic soda bottle left in the parking lot and was made of a “low-level acid,” similar to a household cleaner, the sheriff’s office said.

 A bus driver walking past the bottle bomb when it detonated sustained minor injuries and was being treated for exposure to fumes, according to a statement from Dr. Traci Pierce, superintendent of the Lake Washington School District.